 Anyway, I enjoyed the slow ride very much and 6 hours later we arrived in Vang Vieng.
 Well, actually about 2km from the center of Vang Vieng where the usual tuktuk drivers were waiting to take us to town.
 Which we politely declined this time, because I kind of felt like walking after sitting for 6 hours.

-Where I stayed in Vang Vieng
+Where to stay in Vang Vieng

 Hotel 1: Orchid Guest House